-There you have it on the 3 common problems that you will face when using a rooftop tent.
+There you have it on the three common problems that you will face when using a rooftop tent.
 Generally, the benefits of using a rooftop tent outweigh the disadvantages.
 The most obvious advantage of using a rooftop tent is that you will be elevated above the ground.

 You will also be protected from sleeping on wet ground when it rains.
 You won’t, therefore, need any tips on how you can waterproof your tent.

 With a rooftop tent, you won’t have to worry about selecting a campsite.